orbitmines/archive/projects/Project - Story & Lore.md

 ---
 ### Chapter []
 *Gravity is change in local spatial density.
-Maintain a sufficient bubble lacking this change and we unlock the secret of anti-gravity.*
+Maintain a sufficient bubble lacking this change and we unlock the secret of cancelling out gravity.
+Send out probes which create *
 ***[], []***
 ***Physicist @ [] , 2184***